Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 The tool is really intuitive, however:
 - It was hard to understand if a specific test has passed.
 There is a small on the bottom right corner.
 It would be better to also have a message similar to the JUnit tool, that represents if a test has passed or failed in a clear way.
 This might not make difference to old users, but it improve the experience of new users.
 - The design is another point.
 It wouldn't make difference to old customers that are already clients of the tool, but improving the design would make more attractive.
+- Selecting a table cell ..................
+- Doesn't show where the error was?
+- input selecionado ou nao